La Lana: 2020–present: International career

 Jurčević ended the hiatus in January 2020, deleting all posts off her Instagram account and announcing that she had signed a contract with Warner Music.
 The same month she released her debut international single "So Messed Up" under a new stage name La Lana.

 Personal life

+Business

 She completed senior year of journalism at University of Zagreb.
 In September 2010, she opened her own dance studio in Zagreb, LA Studio.
-In June 2018, she founded her own cosmetics brand La Piel.
+In June 2018, she founded her own natural cosmetics and skincare brand La Piel.

+Relationships

+In early 2000s, Jurčević was dating Ivan Todorić, son of Croatian business mogul Ivica Todorić.
+They were together for 7 years, until 2007.
+In 2009, Jurčević was dating Fabijan Marić until 2011, when they broke up.
+She has been in a relationship with the CEO of her company Filip Kratofil since 2017, and in December 2023 they welcomed their first child Mayla Lily.